Power line safety

 Be aware of overhead power lines

 Whenever you’re working outdoors or up on a roof, always look up to see if there are any power lines nearby.
-Remember that electricity can “arc” or jump from a power line across a distance, so make sure you keep your distance:
+Remember that electricity can jump from a power line, so make sure you keep your distance:

-• Stay at least three to six metres* away from overhead power lines.
+- Stay at least six metres* (20 feet) away from overhead power lines.
+These are the lines you typically see along streets delivering power to neighbourhoods.

-• Stay at least 10 metres away from a downed power line.
+- Stay at least 10 metres (33 feet) away from a downed power line.
+Always treat it as live and dangerous.

 Working near overhead power lines

-• Look for wires hidden in tree branches or vegetation and stay away from any trees in contact with a power line, as anyone touching or standing near the tree could get an electric shock.
-Call us to report the hazard at 1-866-436-7847.
+- Look for wires hidden in tree branches or vegetation and don’t touch trees that have come into contact with a power line.
+Anyone touching or standing near the tree could get an electric shock.
+Call us at 1-866-436-7847 to report hazards.

-• Be careful with irrigation pipes around power lines, as both water and metal can conduct electricity.
-Look up and be aware of overhead power lines when moving them, and store pipes at least 10 metres away from any power lines.
+- Be careful with irrigation pipes around power lines, as both water and metal pipes can conduct electricity.
+Look up and be aware of overhead power lines when moving them, and store pipes at least 10 metres (33 feet) away from any power lines.

 Trees near power lines

-• Trees growing too close to power lines could fall into the wires in a storm.
+- Storm risk: trees growing too close to power lines could fall onto the wires in a storm.

-• A tree or a large branch falling onto a power line can tear down the entire line and break the poles holding the line in place.
+- Damage: trees or large branches could fall and tear down entire lines or break the poles holding the line in place.

 Trees and power lines on private property